andrew-coleman/jsonata-docs/docs/expressions.md

   "Numbers": [1, 2.4, 3.5, 10, 20.9, 30]
 }
 ```

-## Numeric expressions

-Path expressions that point to a number value will return that value.
-Numbers can be combined using the usual mathematical operators to produce a resulting number.
-Supported operators:
-- `+` addition
-- `-` subtraction
-- `*` multiplication
-- `/` division
-- `%` remainder (modulo)

-_Examples_

 | Expression | Output | Comments
 | ---------- | ------ |----|